 1. Add Trust Signals

 Earning the trust of your visitors can increase conversion rates immensely.
-This is because potential customers look for cues on your site that confirm you’re reputable and legitimate.
+Potential customers will look for cues on your site that confirm you’re reputable and legitimate.
 We call these trust signals.

 Here are a few ways to add trust signals to your website: